baidu-security/webshell-scanner-client/readme.md

 ## Introduction

 A Golang API client of [https://scanner.baidu.com](https://scanner.baidu.com).
-The API verifies if a sample is malicious, e.g `command execution backdoor`, `China Chopper`, and other `multi-functional webshell`.
+It determines whether a webshell sample is malicious.

 ### Supported file formats